HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 In the example shown in Snippet 14 and Snippet 15: the measure reports the AGGREGATE (line 494 in the HQMF) of the result of executing the "Measure Observation" function (line 496 in the HQMF, line 66 in the CQL) on each of the events in the measure population, as determined by the "Measure Population" expression (line 501 in the HQMF, line 34 in the CQL).

+    Conformance Requirement 13 (Continuous Variable Measures):
+    initialPopulationCriteria, measurePopulationCriteria and measurePopulationExclusionCriteria SHALL each reference a single CQL expression as defined by . methodCode SHALL be populated to indicate the aggregation method for the measure CQL expressions referenced from measureObservationDefinition elements SHALL use Patient context and be executed within the context of a single patient.
+    The component of the measureObservationDefinition
+    SHALL contain a criteriaReference that refers to the measurePopulationCriteria (root and extension attributes) which is within the populationCriteriaSection that is the target population group fro the measureObservationDefinition.
+    CQL functions referenced from the value of the measureObservationDefinition SHALL: be in the same CQL file as the CQL expression in the measurePopulationCriteria referenced from the component of the measureObservationDefinition since the value element does not allow specification of the document ID accept a single argument whose type matches the elements of the list returned by the CQL expression referenced from the component of the measureObservationDefinition return either an Integer, a Decimal, or a Quantity

 For continuous variable measures, the measure observation is defined as a function that takes a single parameter of the type of elements returned by the population criteria.
 The Initial Population, Measure Population, and Measure Population Exclusion criteria expressions must all return a list of elements of the same type.

 Note that the component reference in the measure observation definition is present to resolve which measure population should be used in the case of multiple populations, but the actual input to the measure observation definition needs to account for population membership (i.e. account for exclusions).
 In the case of a continuous variable measure with multiple populations, the id of the criterion in HQMF is used to ensure that the measure observation definition refers to a unique criterion.

 #### 5.5.1 Continuous variable measure scoring

-Additional information on how continuous variable measures are scored (and the semantics behind the criteria names) can be found in the HQMF specification [4].
+Additional information on how continuous variable measures are scored (and the semantics behind the criteria names) can be found in the HQMF specification [^4].

 ### 5.6 Cohort Definitions